nahidalam/CarND-LaneLines-P1/writeup.md

 ###3.
 Possible improvements

-A possible improvement would be to ...

-Another potential improvement could be to ...
+One improvement would be to find out a better way of improving the draw_line() function rather than simply averaging out the intersections.